*This programme is being re-developed and is subject to change in 2017

 - Domestic breakdown

-**Domestic and International Total Cost - includes some text books, programme teaching equipment, field costs (except food), Treble Cone season’s pass, field transport, NZQA and exam fees.
+Domestic and International Total Cost - includes some text books, field trip costs (except food), Treble Cone season’s pass and field transport.

 All courses are unit standard based and have been designed through feedback from the New Zealand Ski Patrol, Emergency Care and Snow Safety Industries.
 With the exception of snow blasting, all integrate with each other for the duration of the programme, so cannot be studied and assessed as separate modules.